Bravade de Fréjus

 The Bravade: A Provençal Military and Popular Tradition

-The term “bravade” in Provençal culture refers to a religious and popular ceremony characterized by salvos of arquebuses or muskets, fired in honor of the town's patron saint or on the occasion of important festivals.
-This military and festive tradition, inherited from the Middle Ages and the Renaissance, is particularly vibrant in the Var region: Saint-Tropez has its own bravades (the Grande Bravade from May 16-18 and the Bravade des Espagnols on June 15), and several other towns in the Var maintain similar traditions.
+The term «bravade» in Provençal culture refers to a religious and popular ceremony characterized by volleys of arquebuses or muskets, fired in honor of the city's patron saint or on the occasion of important festivals.
+This military and festive tradition, inherited from the Middle Ages and the Renaissance, is particularly vibrant in the Var: Saint-Tropez has its own bravades, and several other Var communes perpetuate similar traditions.
+In Fréjus, the bravade took its current form at the end of the 18th century, when it became an armed procession punctuated by musket shots, fifes, and drums.

-The Procession: A Route Through the Episcopal City
+The Procession in the Episcopal City

 Fréjus, Roman and Episcopal City